 [CTY]-[PID]-SP-[Desc].pdf

 Where [CTY] is the main county abbreviation listed in ELLIS for the project, [PID] is the project identifier, and [Desc] is a short description of the special provision (i.e. WaterWayPermit).

+1602.2.5 Survey Certifications

+Each Survey Certification for the project shall be a separate PDF document within the Plan Set PDF Package/Portfolio and shall be named as follows:

+[CTY]-[PID]-SurveyCert[###].pdf

+Where [CTY] is the main county abbreviation listed in ELLIS for the project, [PID] is the project identifier, and [###] is a 3-digit sequential number.

+While survey certification sheets are still considered to be a sub-set of the overall plan sheets, they do not have to be included in the overall sequential numbering of the plan (only the sub-set sheet number is required).

+All signatures within this PDF, requiring a professional seal shall follow the digital signature requirements.

+See L&D Volume 4, Section 2008.4.1 Surveyor’s Certification Plan Sheet for more details on Survey Certification sheets.

-PS1602.3 Creation of the Plan Set PDF Package/Portfolio
+1602.3 Creation of the Plan Set PDF Package/Portfolio

 In order to create a PDF Package/Portfolio, a PDF editor application like Bluebeam Extreme or Adobe Pro is required (it cannot be done with free PDF viewers).
 The design team creating the plans should create the PDF Package/Portfolio.
 If the design team does not have access to a PDF editor capable of creating a PDF Package/Portfolio then the District Project Manager shall create the PDF Package/Portfolio Plan Set, ensuring all the required documents are contained within and named correctly.